 - Blend all the chutney ingredients to a smooth consistency.

-- Check the seasoning and add more lemon juice or water if required.
+- Check the seasoning and add more lemon juice or water if required and eep it aside.

 - Pre-heat oven at 200°C/400°F.

 - Slice of very top of French loaf and set aside.

 - Scoop out the bread in the center of loaf.

 - Stuffed with prepared samosa stuffing and press the top with the back of a spoon.

 - Bake in preheated oven for 10-12 minutes.

 - Spread cheese and place top back on bread and bake for 3-4 minutes.